-The options granted in November 2012 (6.0 million options), October 2013 (4.2 million options), October 2014 (6.9 million options) and October 2015 (5.1 million options) to senior employees all had the same conditions.
+The options granted to senior employees all had the same conditions.
 They will vest and become exercisable three years from the date of the award, subject to continued employment and the performance conditions mentioned below being satisfied and will lapse if not exercised within ten years of the date of award.
 The awards are granted in two tranches: